torippppi/Blockmodel/README.md

 # Block model: Ionic conduction model for macroscopic powder compacts of Li-ion solid electrolytes.
-**"blockwalk.py" and "blockwalk2.py" were developed for simulating ion conduction in powder compacts that include void blokcs.** These programs simulate how a ball (ion) moves within a block-type percolation model that incorporates void blocks and calculate the curvature of its pathway.
+**The "blockwalk.py" and "blockwalk2.py" were developed for simulating ion conduction in powder compacts of solid electrloytes that include void blokcs.** These programs simulate how a ball (ion) moves within a block-type percolation model that incorporates void blocks and calculate the curvature of its pathway.
 I anticipate that this program could be applied not only to ion conductors but also to various conduction models.

 ## Background
 The research using this program has been published in the following paper.